NixOS/nixpkgs/pkgs/test/nixpkgs-check-by-name/README.md

 ### File structure checks
 - `pkgs/by-name` must only contain subdirectories of the form `${shard}/${name}`, called _package directories_.
-- The `name`'s of package directories must be unique when lowercased
+- The `name`'s of package directories must be unique when lowercased.
 - `name` is a string only consisting of the ASCII characters `a-z`, `A-Z`, `0-9`, `-` or `_`.
 - `shard` is the lowercased first two letters of `name`, expressed in Nix: `shard = toLower (substring 0 2 name)`.
 - Each package directory must contain a `package.nix` file and may contain arbitrary other files.